The Right Against Exploitation: Articles 23 and 24

 What is the objective behind making the law of rights against Exploitation?

-The Right against Exploitation was fabricated to protect the citizens or non-citizens from forced work and maintain their dignity.
+The Right against Exploitation was created to protect citizens or non-citizens from forced work and maintain their dignity.

 What is Article 35 of the Indian Constitution?